 Visiting with animals can help people feel less lonely and less depressed.
 It has been shown that many become more active and responsive both during and after their visit.
 Stroking a dog or cat can reduce a person's blood pressure.

 A dog visit can offer entertainment as well as welcome distraction from pain and infirmity.
 People often talk to the dogs, and share their thoughts, feelings and memories with them.
-Animal visits provide patients with an event to be excited about.
+Animal visits provide positive lasting memories for patients and their families with an event to be excited about.